Twitter (TWTR) Q2 2017 Results - Earnings Call Transcript

 Anthony Noto - Twitter, Inc.

 Thank you, Brian.
 I think to answer your question, it's important to start off with why are we in live and how are we differentiated, and then drill down into the specific results that we've been able to achieve in the most recent quarter.
-For more than a decade, people have been on Twitter talking about events as they're live, whether they're live on television, they're just occurring in a local park or it's a concert, and these conversations are happening across many, many different time lines.
+For more than a decade, people have been on Twitter talking about events as they're live, whether they're live on television, they're just occurring in a local park, or it's a concert, and these conversations are happening across many, many different timelines.

 Twitter is obviously the place where we want to continue to be the best at showing you what's happening in the world and what's being talked about, and we have to really improve on four things to do that.
-We need to be better at breaking news, we have to continue to have comprehensive selection, we want to drive more discussion and social interaction and we want to personalize it.
-By taking the video and bringing it onto the platform that people are talking about and curating below that video a time line of the best tweets that are occurring across hundreds of time lines into an experience that makes the individual feel like they're actually at that event is an incredibly powerful differentiator for us that delivers on what I just laid out.
+We need to be better at breaking news, we have to continue to have comprehensive selection, we want to drive more discussion and social interaction, and we want to personalize it.
+By taking the video and bringing it onto the platform that people are talking about and curating below that video a timeline of the best tweets that are occurring across hundreds of timelines into an experience that makes the individual feel like they're actually at that event is an incredibly powerful differentiator for us that delivers on what I just laid out.

 From a strategic standpoint, we want to leverage nationally and globally recognized content to build awareness of underserved content that our passionate audiences care about.
-We're focused on sports, entertainment, news and politics and e-sports.
+We're focused on sports, entertainment, news and politics, and e-sports.
 And we've been able to really ramp the live streaming capabilities to all four of those verticals reaching 1,200 hours of live premium video in the last quarter, and that's up from 600 hours in our first quarter in Q4 and that's across 625 events.
 And it has 55 million unique viewers.
 That's an increase of 22%.
 We are actually seeing evidence on a like-for-like basis when events are happening with the video on Twitter, with the curated timeline compared to the events happening without the video, without a curated timeline.

 We have a deal with Live Nation that's a great example of that.
 When we had the video on Twitter and we curated a great timeline below that and the discussion is there so that the individuals feel like they're at the concert hall, the number of tweets increased 70% with the video on the curated timeline compared to not having the video.
 The number of authors increased 50% and the number of tweets seen increased 4.5 fold.
 We saw similar trends when we had Thursday Night Football and we didn't have Thursday Night Football in video on the platform.
 So we're really encouraged by the progress that we've made.
 We announced on May 1 that we're going to launch a significant amount of increased programming in the fall including our 24/7 sports network called Stadium, which we're currently testing with as well as our partnership with Bloomberg, which will be 24/7 global news network.